aleppard/argus/README.md

 * A "local only" search mode.
 * Cache recent queries and provide a "private" search mode to disable caching.
 * Direct links to websites or calls to external APIs for weather, currency conversion, crypto & stock quotes etc.
-* Ability to search local databases.
+* Ability to search local databases / uploaded spreadsheets / uploaded csv files.
 * Provide a plug-in architecture to support custom queries.
 * A REST API that can be used to build private virtual assistants (e.g. replacements for Alexa, Siri, etc).